By Karyn Cooper

 Photo: Courtesy of Pexels

 Buy refurbished appliances for your home’s ‘low-maintenance’ spaces, like your garage or basement.
-A few dings on a refurbished, overflow freezer or washer and dryer will hardly be noticeable, and they’ll help drive down the price.
+A few dings on a refurbished washer and dryer will hardly be noticeable, and they’ll help drive down the price.

 2. Check the warranty.

 Photo: Courtesy of Twenty20

 This is the golden rule of appliance shopping.
 Warranty periods can be significantly shorter for refurbished appliances versus brand new appliances, but they shouldn’t be too short.
 Be wary of any refurbished appliance with a short warranty period (less than 90 days), as it could be an indication that the product has limited longevity.
 Always review the warranty terms in detail prior to making a purchase, and if you’re in the store, take the time to verify that all parts are in working order.